-- Chart of Accounts (with descriptions of charges applicable to each account) and explanation of how changes to the chart of accounts are made. - Written descriptions of the indirect pools and allocation bases.
-(Note: If the contractor is a small contractor and does not have a formal chart of accounts or indirect pool(s) and allocation base(s) descriptions, document what the contractor is using to make these determinations). - Descriptions should be for all primary pools (e.g., overhead, G&A) and intermediate pools, if any (e.g., occupancy costs allocation to overhead and G&A).
-Your understanding should be documented in B-02.
+- Chart of Accounts (with descriptions of charges applicable to each account) and explanation of how changes to the chart of accounts are made; - Written descriptions of the indirect pools and allocation bases.
+(Note: If the contractor is a small contractor and does not have a formal chart of accounts or indirect pool(s) and allocation base(s) descriptions, document what the contractor is using to make these determinations); - Descriptions should be for all primary pools (e.g., overhead, G&A) and intermediate pools, if any (e.g., occupancy costs allocation to overhead and G&A).

-Organizational Structure

-Based upon the size and complexity of the contractor, auditors should obtain and document the contractor's organizational structure (e.g., ask the contractor to provide an organizational chart or a flow chart of its operations).
+Organizational Structure Based upon the size and complexity of the contractor, auditors should obtain and document the contractor's organizational structure (e.g., ask the contractor to provide an organizational chart or a flow chart of its operations).
 If available, have the contractor walk you through the current organization chart (or flowchart) and determine whether it delineates clear lines of authority, duties and responsibilities, and segregation of duties and responsibilities of accounting and billing functions considering the size of the contractor.
-(Note: If examining a small contractor describe at the walkthrough, its policy on delegation of authority, and delineation of duties and responsibilities of accounting and billing functions.
+(Note: If examining a small contractor and it does not have an organization chart (or flowchart), have the contractor describe at the walkthrough, its policy on delegation of authority, and delineation of duties and responsibility, and segregation of duties and responsibilities of accounting and billing functions.
 Your understanding should be documented as part of the risk assessment and considered through-out the business system examination.